 Law and Literature, Economic Humanities, Environmental Humanities, African American Literature and Culture, Relational Sociology and Sociology of Literature, Popular Culture and Film, Narratology

-With narrative as the dominant category in law and literature research in the last two decades, research into poetry and law has been relatively scarce.
-This project seeks to close this research gap by focusing specifically on how poetry contributes to legal discourses by going beyond some of narrative’s major constraints.
-It continues work begun in collaboration with Prof. Brook Thomas (UC Irvine) and Dr. Birte Christ (University of Giessen).
+This book project focuses on recent US lyric poetry that addresses issues of citizenship, race, indigeneity, and sovereignty.
+While Claudia Rankine’s Citizen: An American Lyric (2015) is an obvious example, the book will also include works by Craig Santos Perez, Layli Long Soldier, and others.
+The book seeks to contribute to current debates about the limits and possibilities of the concept of citizenship today.
+Moreover, with narrative as the dominant category in law and literature research in the last two decades, research into poetry and law has been relatively scarce.
+This project therefore also seeks to close this research gap by focusing specifically on how poetry contributes to legal discourses by going beyond some of narrative’s major constraints.

 Scale in Environmental Literatures